 The Head is the edible part of a cabbage plant.
 Ideally, a good-quality cabbage head is firm, crisp, juicy, and sweet.
 Sometimes the taste can also be a little peppery.

-How Much Time is Needed For Head Formation:
+How Much Time is Needed For Head Formation?

 The time needed for head formation in a cabbage plant can vary according to cabbage varieties.
-A common green cabbages may take 70 -80 days to form a head, whereas a red cabbage or savoy cabbage will take more time.
+A common green cabbage may take 70 -80 days to form a head, whereas a red cabbage or savoy cabbage will take more time.

 How A Cabbage Head Is Formed:

 In cabbage, the head formation starts towards the end of the growth phase.
-Once the plants grow enough leaves it starts forming the head by covering up tender inner leaves with their hard out leaves.
-Initially, you will barely recognize a cabbage head because it remains very small and if you look closely you will find small tender leaves packed closely.
+Once the plants grow enough leaves, they start forming the head by covering up tender inner leaves with their hard outer leaves.

 Why Cabbage Is Not Forming Heads: